International Partnership Against Corruption in Sport (IPACS)

 The intention is that, in future, a plenary meeting will allow representatives from a larger number of governments, international organisations and sports organisations to be involved.
-The competence of the plenary (still to be defined) could be to approve the composition of the Working Group and the strategic approach of IPACS.
+The competence of the plenary (still to be defined) could be to approve the composition of the Steering Committee and the strategic approach of IPACS.
 The first plenary meeting could take place at the end of 2018 or the beginning of 2019.

 What issues does IPACS address?